staab/js-allonge/README.md

 ## The aim of the group

 To gain a better understanding for two things - javascript and functional programming.
+I don't really like to call this a 'class' or a 'course', although it'll be structured somewhat like that.
+The main reason is that I'm in it for my own education, too.
+I want to learn from you guys, as much as I want to share what I have.

 Javascript has a reputation for being all [kinds of things](https://twitter.com/horse_js).
 It's a [badly written, inconsistent language](http://programmers.stackexchange.com/a/138188) (watch the first video.
 It's the best), but also universally supported as the language of the web.
 That's great, since that gives you a universal runtime for your programs, and you only have to worry a little bit about cross-browser compatibility.
 Javascript is super valuable to know well.
 If you can write good [vanilla js](http://vanilla-js.com/), you can write lightweight and performant websites, prototype and code quickly, write your own tools, dig into other people's websites regardless of what library/framework they use, and a whole bunch of other things.
 Useful.